 Develop a marketing plan

 Mentorship and professional organizations can help you learn about your area’s commercial real estate market.
 You will still need to develop an overall marketing strategy.
-Make sure to consider:
+You will need to build a website to gain online presence.
+Make sure your website agency has idx real estate experience like this.

 - the kind of properties you want to focus on